 The best way to prepare yourself for holiday tracking is to find a shipping solution that allows you to integrate all of your marketplaces and view the shipping status for all of your orders.
 This will allow your company to be proactive rather than reactive when it comes to issues with lost or damaged packages.

 Carriers have also started building on their tracking technology.
-In an effort to boost their eCommerce package shipping efforts, The United States Postal Service has rolled out an app to assist both store owners and customers in locating lost or delayed shipments: Missing Mail.
+In an effort to boost their e-commerce package shipping efforts a while back, the United States Postal Service rolled out an app to assist both store owners and customers in locating lost or delayed shipments: Missing Mail.

 This app provides periodic updates for items that fail to make it to their destination on time.
-In the event of a lost shipment, you can receive notifications of the search process until a final call is made – either the package is found and delivered, or deemed lost.
-If you’re using the USPS, we encourage you to give it a try.
+In the event of a lost shipment, you can receive notifications of the search process until a final call is made—either the package is found and delivered, or deemed lost.
+If you’re using USPS to ship, this tool is certainly worth looking into.

 How to cope with weather delays

-Weather delays are inevitable during the holidays — especially during certain spots around the world — but there are ways you can prepare both your store and customers for them.
+Weather delays are inevitable during the holidays—especially in geographic areas around the world more prone to inclimate weather—but there are ways you can prepare both your store and customers for them.

 First, think about how you want to communicate holiday order cut-off dates.
 Carriers publish their cut-off times for shipments, and by padding these with your anticipated order processing times, you allow enough time to hit the deadlines.
 If there is a weather delay, the padded time provides a buffer, giving you more time to make things work.

 Another tip: if you know certain areas are experiencing inclement weather (or are about to), use filters within your shipping application to sort orders by their destination.
-This way, you can more quickly process those orders that may have longer transit times, and still try to get them to customers on time.
+This way, you can prioritize processing those orders that may have longer transit times, and still try to get them to customers on time.

 Dealing with returns